Synthetic Data for Robust Stroke Segmentation: Results

 \subsection{PLORAS}

-This dataset is intended to be the most challenging dataset included in this work and the most representative of real clinical data, with large diversity in acquisition setting and in slice thickness.
-For both available modalities, the Synth model outperforms the baseline with statistical significance in Dice both with and without TTA.
+The PLORAS dataset represents the most extreme domain shift with real clinical data exhibiting large diversity in acquisition protocols and slice thickness.
+We expect minimal baseline performance given these challenging conditions.
+For all available modalities, the Synth model outperforms the baseline with statistical significance in Dice (see Appendix Figures \ref{fig:wilcoxon-ploras-t2} - \ref{fig:wilcoxon-ploras-ct}).

-Results are reported for the dataset in Figure \ref{fig:combined-box} and Table \ref{tab:da-ploras}.
-In the T2 modality, only the DAE method leads to improvement over the regular Synth model, albeit without statistical significance.
-For the FLAIR images, both TTA and UPL lead to a slight improvement in Dice over the standard Synth model, again without any statistical significance.
-The DAE method leads to a significant improvement in HD95 but a degradation in Dice.
-In both modalities, no method leads to a significant improvement for the baseline model.

-A number of samples are also visualised for this dataset in Figure \ref{fig:ploras-viz}, including the result of each DA technique.
-The first, second and fourth row are all examples where the baseline Dice score is zero and the Synth model's Dice score is over 0.6.
-In the third row, the baseline Dice is also zero but the Synth model Dice is also lower with a score of 0.2.
-In this instance, the model has correctly identified the lesion but has also mislabelled a large number of false positives in other locations.
-In the use-case of interactive segmentation, such an output could easily be refined with click-interactions to remove false-positive objects in existing medical imaging software.
-The sample images show that TTA is the most conservative of the DA techniques, whilst TENT/DAE provide a middle ground between this and the extreme changes observed under the various PL methods.
+Results in Table \ref{tab:da-ploras} demonstrate the most extreme performance gap between conventional training and our synthetic approach.
+On this challenging clinical dataset, Oracle DA achieves at most 0.2\% Dice (CT modality), while our Synth model achieves 11.9\%, 25.4\%, and 11.3\% for T2w, FLAIR, and CT respectively.
+The near-total failure of both baseline and Oracle DA on real clinical data - where acquisition protocols, slice thickness, and image quality vary substantially - validates our core hypothesis: domain adaptation cannot substitute for domain-invariant training when deployment conditions diverge significantly from training data.
+Even WMH-SynthSeg, despite being trained for robustness, achieves only 0.0-4.9\% Dice, likely due to its focus on small periventricular lesions rather than large cortical strokes.
+Full results for all individual DA methods are provided in Appendix Table \ref{tab:supp-da-ploras}.
+A number of samples are also visualised for this dataset in Figure \ref{fig:ploras-viz}.